 Keeping secure practical steps for any business

 As technology evolves, so too do businesses.
-The most successful businesses are those that are capable of adapting to the market, its industry and the technology around it.
+The most successful businesses are those that remain secure and can adapt to the market, its industry and the technology around it.

-FOR COMPANIES THAT RELY ON TECHNOLOGY (and which business doesn’t nowadays?), there are two key areas often overlooked yet must be considered to secure your business from the wide range of threats it is exposed to daily.
+FOR COMPANIES THAT RELY ON TECHNOLOGY there are two key areas often overlooked yet must be considered to secure your business from the wide range of threats it is exposed to daily.
 Firstly, how to manage off-site use of IT, i.e. ‘remote working’, and secondly, steps to take when purchasing or implementing any new IT equipment.

 Remote working security

 Employees who travel and work outside of the office will need to take extra precautions when using their laptops, phones or tablets in public environments such as hotels, airports, trains and coffee shops.

 When employees are outside of the office, they’re at a much greater risk.